-We compared the performance of cpfloat_ml and of the MATLAB function f_d_dec2floatp from the FLOATP_Toolbox9 in a similar way.
-This library is less efficient than chop at the task we examine: it is typically over 100 times slower than cpfloat_ml at simulating binary16 and bfloat16 arithmetic, and always over 1,000 slower at simulating TensorFloat-32 arithmetic.
+We compared the performance of cpfloat\ml and of the MATLAB function f\d\dec2floatp from the FLOATP\Toolbox in a similar way.
+This library is less efficient than chop at the task we examine: it is typically over 100 times slower than cpfloat\ml at simulating binary16 and bfloat16 arithmetic, and always over 1,000 slower at simulating TensorFloat-32 arithmetic.

-Finally, we have also run a similar comparison with INTLAB's flround function, part of the fl custom precision arithmetic library [47] of INTLAB,10 for which the results are shown in Figure 3.
+Finally, we run a similar comparison with INTLAB's flround function, part of the fl custom precision arithmetic library [55] of INTLAB.
+The results are shown in Figure 4.
 This rounding function supports only binary64 as a storage format and does not support rounding to odd or stochastic rounding modes.
-These experiments show that cpfloat_ml is faster than INTLAB's flround by up to 9×.
+These experiments show that cpfloat\ml is faster than INTLAB's flround by up to 9×.